Donato Totaro , email@example.com

 Producer: Samy Halfon for Argos Films, Como Films, Pathé Overseas Production, Daici Motion Picture Company Director: Alain Resnais Screenwriter: Marguerite Duras Editor: Henri Colpi, Jasmine Chasney, Anne Sarraute Cinematographer: Sacha Vierny, Michio Takahashi Music: Georges Delerue, Giovanni Fusco Production designer: Esaka, Mayo, Petri Sound: Pierre Calvet, Renault, Yamamoto Cast: Emmanuelle Riva (Elle), Eiji Okada (Lui), Stella Dassas (Mother), Pierre Barbaud (Father), Bernard Fresson (German Lover)

-I have decided to include this DVD review as part of the Bazin special because of the (no doubt obvious to some) connection it bears to Bazin.
+I have planned to include this DVD review in the follow-up issue to last month's Bazin special because of the (no doubt obvious to some) connection it bears to Bazin.
 Bazin was born on April 18, 1918 and died on November 11, 1958.
 The shooting for Hiroshima, mon amour began in August of 1958, a few months before Bazin's death.
 The link however, goes beyond mere overlap of dates.
 Along with À Bout de souffle, Les Quatre cents coups, and Ascenseur pour l'échafaud, Hiroshima, Mon Amour stands at the forefront of one of the most important movements in film history, the French Nouvelle Vague.
 Bazin was the founder of the Cahiers du cinéma, the journal for which many of the future New Wave directors, namely Godard, Truffault, Chabrol, Rivette, and Rohmer, plied their trade as film critics.
 Hiroshima, mon amour is rightly hailed as one of the masterpieces of the French Nouvelle Vague.
 The movement, however, is anything but homogenous, and recent history has acknowledged this by distinguishing Resnais as part of a parallel group of filmmakers, the "Left Bank" (the Left Bank is a cosmopolitan, bohemian quarter of Paris where, in fact, Resnais did live).
 Left Bank directors (Agnés Varda, Chris Marker, Georges Franju, Alain Robbe-Grillet, and Marguerite Duras), less movie-mad and considerably older, and in some cases more experienced than their Nouvelle Vague compatriots, were more literary based and esoteric in their tastes.
 Although Resnais, 36 when he started Hiroshima, mon amour, was closer to Bazin's age (40) than the directors who formed the French New Wave (Godard, Truffault, Chabrol, Malle, Rivette, with the exception of Rohmer, who was two years older than Resnais), they were still all a cultural by-product of the late 1950's French intellectual and cultural milieu.
 Indeed when one looks at the New Wave as a whole today, the films made by the younger directors do not have any more in common with each other than the films made by the directors of the "Left Bank."

 Hiroshima, mon amour ranks as one of the seminal films of the late 1950's, early 1960's "modernist" renaissance.
 Unlike the 1920's, where many modernist artists made films (Salvador Dali, Marcel Duchamp, Fernand Leger, Man Ray, etc.), this period saw filmmakers across several nations collectively challenge classical approaches to film structure and style with equally bold, adult subject matter (Antonioni, Fellini, Bergman, Bunuel, Ray, Wajda, Bergman, Tarkovsky, etc.).
 The film's contemporary narrative centers on a brief affair between two married people, a 31 year-old French actress in Japan to make a peace film on the bombing of Hiroshima and a 38 year-old, successful Japanese architect (in an oblique way, the film-within-a-film scenes remind me of the similar scenes with Ellen Burstyn as the actress character from The Exorcist 1973).
 The affair triggers wartime memories concerning the young actress's traumatic affair with a young German soldier in Nevers, France.
 The film's innovative narrative structure and formal daring lifts the film above this slight, even trite sounding story.
 As we learn from the commentary track and interviews on the new Criterion DVD release, Duras and Resnais came to the conclusion that it would be best if they placed the atomic bomb in the background of the love story, rather than making it the central subject.